 The average cost of the research, development, testing and clinical trials needed to bring a new drug to the commercial market is a matter of great controversy.
 According to a study released in 2001 by the Tufts Center for the Study of Drug Development, the cost of developing a new drug and getting it to market averaged $802 million, up from about $500 million in 1996.
 (Averaged into these figures are the costs of developing and testing drugs that never reach the market.)
 Expanding on the study to include post-approval research (Phase IV clinical studies), Tufts increased the cost estimate to $897 million.
 Even more pessimistic is research released in 2003 by consulting firm Bain & Co., which found that the cost is more on the order of $1.7 billion, including such factors as marketing and advertising expenses.
 Such estimates seem logical to many observers, while they bring loud protests from others who think the estimates much too high.

 What is definitely clear is that the largest pharma companies, such as Pfizer, invest vast sums in their efforts to develop new drugs, and the number of drugs they finally commercialize as a result is very small.
 Smaller drug firms that are more focused on a particular type of disease or therapy are likely to spend less, as are firms based in lower-cost nations.
-Pfizer, one of the world’s largest drug companies, invested $60 billion on R&D between 2000 and 2008, but won FDA approval for only 9 new drugs (NMEs) during that period.

 What is equally clear is that the traditional business model of the major drug companies simply isn’t working as well as it did in the past.
 Research costs have soared, while the number of new drugs approved yearly has remained relatively flat since 1950.
 Partly as a result, the U.S. drug industry has reduced employment by about 300,000 since 2000.
 Meanwhile, global competition in the drug industry has soared, while the market for drugs in emerging nations is booming.
-(For example, during the third quarter of 2011, Pfizer enjoyed 15% growth in revenues from emerging markets compared to a drop by 3% for U.S. sales for the same quarter in 2010.)

 The typical time elapsed from the synthesis of a new chemical drug compound to its introduction to the market remains 10 to 20 years.
 Considering that the patent for a new compound only lasts about 20 years, a limited amount of time is available to reclaim the considerable investments in research, development, trials and marketing.
 As a result of these costs and the lengthy time-to-market, young biotech companies encounter a harsh financial reality: commercial profits take years and years to emerge from promising beginnings in the laboratory.

 Generic drugs get the largest share, by volume, of all drugs sold.
 Many major drugs have recently gone off patent, or will do so in the near future, which will be a significant boost to generic manufacturers that will quickly issue their own low-priced versions.
 (By one count, top drugs going off-patent during 2011 alone represented more than $30 billion in annual sales.)
-In the U.S., about 84% of pharmaceutical sales by volume are generic drugs.
+In the U.S., the vast majority of pharmaceutical sales by volume are generic drugs.
 Since they are short on resources of their own, small- to mid-size biotech firms continue to look to mature, global pharmaceutical companies for cash, marketing muscle, distribution channels and regulatory expertise.

 Since national governments pay for a significant part of prescription drug costs in major markets worldwide, the current need for many government agencies to control costs will have a dampening effect on total drug revenues in the U.K., U.S., Japan, France and elsewhere.
 However, advances in systems biology (the use of a combination of state-of-the-art technologies such as molecular diagnostics, advanced computers and extremely deep, efficient genetic databases) may eventually lead to more efficient, faster drug development at reduced costs.
 Much of this advance will stem from the use of technology to efficiently target the genetic causes of, and develop novel cures for, niche diseases.

 The FDA is attempting to help the drug industry bring the most vital drugs to market in shorter time with three programs: Fast Track, Priority Review and Accelerated Approval.
 The benefits of Fast Track include scheduled meetings to seek FDA input into development as well as the option of submitting a New Drug Application in sections rather than submitting all components at once.
 The Fast Track designation is intended for drugs that address an unmet medical need, but is independent of Priority Review and Accelerated Approval.
 Priority drugs are those considered by the FDA to offer improvements over existing drugs or to offer high therapeutic value.
-The priority program, along with increased budget and staffing at the FDA, are having a positive effect on total approval times for new drugs.
+The priority program, along with increased budget and staffing at the FDA, is having a positive effect on total approval times for new drugs.

 The FDA quickly approved Novartis’ new drug Gleevec (a revolutionary and highly effective treatment for patients suffering from chronic myeloid leukemia).
 After priority review and Fast Track status, it required only two and one-half months in the approval process.
 This rapid approval, which enabled the drug to promptly begin saving lives, was possible because of two factors aside from the FDA’s cooperation.
 One, Novartis mounted a targeted approach to this niche disease.
 Its research determined that a specific genetic malfunction causes the disease, and its drug specifically blocks the protein that causes the genetic malfunction.
 Two, thanks to its use of advanced genetic research techniques, Novartis was so convinced of the effectiveness of this drug that it invested heavily and quickly in its development.